kent-berry/RevatureProject2OnIt/ReadMe.txt

-The json based backend is currently deployed on the server for receiving post requests on /register or /login endpoints.
+The json based backend is currently deployed on the server for receiving post requests on the following endpoints:
+ /register
+ /login

+Awaiting test on the server: logout

 How to test using postman?